Living in Germany?

 For an outsider, the German school system can be difficult to comprehend.
-It is one of the few education systems that divides its students into different academic groups so thoroughly and at such a young age.
+It is one of the few education systems that divides its students into different academic groups at a young age.

 The German school system is free of charge, and it is mandatory up to the age of 14 to 16, depending on the federal state where you live.
 Kindergarten and pre-school are available, although vacant places can be difficult to come by and should be signed up for well in advance.
 Moreover, unlike compulsory schooling, kindergarten is typically not for free.

 Children will attend the Grundschule (primary school) from age six to ten (or twelve, depending on the state), after which they move on to secondary school.
 There are three types of secondary schools in most German states: Gymnasium, Realschule, and the Hauptschule.
 These are in order from highest academic reputation to lowest achievement group.
 There is also the Gesamtschule, a type of school which combines different aspects of the three aforementioned schools and usually takes 6 years to complete.

 At the Gymnasium (equivalent of high school), students are prepared for university and they will graduate with an Abitur (equivalent to British A-Levels or American high school diploma).
-The Realschule is designed for intermediate students.
-In grade ten (around the age of 16), students will receive their “mittlere Reife” to qualify them for vocational or commercial training.
+The Realschule is designed for an education with a vocational emphasis.
+In grade ten (around the age of 16), students will receive their “Realschulabschluss” (leaving certificate) to qualify them for vocational or commercial training.

 The Hauptschule offers the path to vocational education only.
 After grade nine or ten students may continue on to Realschule, although most stop and begin working, typically by taking up an apprenticeship.
 Only those students who acquired their Hochschulreife/Abitur may study at a university in Germany.